rubincrk/rubincrk/README.md

 🛠️ Currently working on: diffusion models and reinforcement learning.

-🎯 Open to work for Generative AI, Machine Learning Engineer, Computer Vision Engineer Role.
+🎯 Open to work for Machine Learning Engineer, Computer Vision Engineer and Robotics Engineer Role.